HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 1/US10/01.requirements-engineering/US010-requirements.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US05 - Build a station", since a train can only be assigned to a route that includes at least one valid station.
 * There is a dependency on "US07 - List all the stations", as the player needs to select stations that have demand/supply cargoes to define a valid route.
 * There is a dependency on "US08 - Build a railway line", given the train must be able to travel between stations connected by railway lines.
 * There is a dependency on "US09 - Buy a locomotive", as the player must first acquire a train before assigning it to a route.

 ### 1.5 Input and Output Data

+**Input Data:**

 * Selected data:
     * a train
-    * cargoes
     * a route

 **Output Data:**
 * Success or insuccess of the operation
-* Information about the train, the route and the cargoes assigned to the train
+* Information about the train, the route, the stations included, as well as the cargoes assigned to the train for pick up

 ### 1.6.
 System Sequence Diagram (SSD)